ozzyonfire/shopify-next-app/README.md

 - ✅ Session saving using MongoDB
 - ✅ OAuth flow for online and offline tokens
 - ✅ GraphQl call using Apollo
-- ⬜ Remove getServerSideProps from index.tsx
+- ❌ ~~Remove getServerSideProps from index.tsx~~
+- ✅ New router config for Next.js and App Bridge (need to test)
-- ⬜ AppUninstalled webhook - cleanup and delete sessions
+- ✅ AppUninstalled webhook - cleanup and delete sessions
-- ⬜ Content-Security-Policy header (set in next.config.js?)
+- ⬜ Content-Security-Policy header (set in next.config.js?
+Currently this is set in getServerSideProps)
 - ⬜ Billing checks in `/api/auth/verify`
 - ⬜ Add the Shopify types for Graphql and Typescript (using graphql-codegen)
 - ⬜ Prune excess leftover unused code
+- ⬜ Remove the exitiframe.tsx page (unused)
 - ⬜ Update project to use the new `/apps` directory from Next.js

 ## Benefits